-SEI Investments Global Funds Services ("Administrator") serves as administrator for the Fund.
-The Administrator provides necessary administrative and accounting services for the maintenance and operations of the Trust and the Fund, and makes available the office space, equipment, personnel and facilities required to provide such services.
+SEI Investments Global Funds Services ("Administrator") serves as administrator for the Funds.
+The Administrator provides necessary administrative and accounting services for the maintenance and operations of the Trust and the Funds, and makes available the office space, equipment, personnel and facilities required to provide such services.

-SEI Investments Distribution Co. ("Distributor"), an affiliate of the Administrator, serves as the Fund's distributor.
-Shares in less than Creation Units are not distributed by the Distributor, and the Distributor does not maintain a secondary market in the shares of the Fund.
+SEI Investments Distribution Co. ("Distributor"), an affiliate of the Administrator, serves as the Funds' distributor.
+Shares in less than Creation Units are not distributed by the Distributor, and the Distributor does not maintain a secondary market in the shares of a Fund.

-Brown Brothers Harriman & Co. ("BBH") serves as custodian and transfer agent for the Fund.
-BBH maintains in separate accounts cash, securities and other assets of the Fund, keeps all necessary accounts and records, and provides other services.
-BBH also serves as the custodian for the Subsidiary.
+Brown Brothers Harriman & Co. ("BBH") serves as custodian and transfer agent for the Funds.
+BBH maintains in separate accounts cash, securities and other assets of a Fund, keeps all necessary accounts and records, and provides other services.
+BBH also serves as the custodian for any Subsidiary.